fioan89/sourcesync/README.md

 ## How to use it

-**Sourcesync** is pretty easy to use.
-First of all you need to configure a remote connection so that the plugin will know where to sync the files.
+First you need to configure a remote connection so that the plugin will know where to sync the files.
 To do so please access the *Tools* menu, and then **Source Sync** like in the below picture:

 ![Tools --> Source Sync](https://raw.github.com/fioan89/sourcesync/master/resources/sourcesync/tools_menu.png)